How I Doubled My Blog Traffic in 2 Months

 10. I Share My Personal Success

 I wasn’t comfortable doing this at first.
 I felt I was bragging, but I slowly found it builds credibility.
-And I noticed other successful Webmasters often do the same thing.
+And I noticed other successful people often do the same thing.

 If you’re trying to teach people how to do something, it helps to show them how your advice has worked for you.